taedryn/mesh-citadel/prompt.md

 a separate module.  this helps simplify testing, and makes it clear what each module depends upon.

+# UI STANDARDS

+the nature of mesh communications is that a packet is sent, and a response can be sent.  packets are limited to 184 characters or less. this differs from the modems and direct communications originally used by Citadel systems, so we will need to adopt some different UI conventions.

+* where the original Citadel would have used a CR, use a single period (.)
+* all interactions scoped with the understanding of room server packet length
+* expect that long output will be chunked by the transport layer

 # ARCHITECTURE

 the software architecture is split into multiple conceptual domains.